 In New England, a tradition formed of having a boiled dinner.
 For this dish the corned beef, cabbage, and root vegetables such as carrots, turnips, and potatoes were boiled.

 Many maintain that the dish is simply not Irish at all.
 The close proximity of the Irish and Jewish communities at the time is said to be largely responsible for the popularity of corned beef among the Irish immigrants.
 According to thekitchenproject.com, when the Irish arrived in America, they couldn’t find a bacon joint like they had in Ireland so they gravitated toward the Jewish corned beef, which was very similar in texture.

 Francis Lam on Salon.com reports that, years ago, the bars of early 20th century New York would offer a free dinner of corned beef and cabbage to the Irish workers who would crowd in after working all day on the building sites.

-Whichever you’ll be treating yourself to this St. Patrick’s Day, whether it’s the corned beef and cabbage recipe or the bacon and cabbage recipe you’ll be looking for, enjoy!
+Whichever you’ll be treating yourself to this St. Patrick’s Day, whether it's the corned beef and cabbage or the bacon and cabbage, enjoy!